 We found that the Bermuda petrel shows higher RAD nucleotide diversity than expected from such a small population.
 Although it is hard to compare estimates of diversity between species, the Bermuda petrel shows relatively higher RAD genetic diversity compared to other island avian species, such as the New Zealand hihi (Notiomystis cincta) (de Villemereuil et al., 2019), the Cape Verde raso lark (Alauda razae) (Dierickx et al., 2020), or the endangered Hawaiian Band-rumped Storm Petrel (Hydrobates castro) (Antaky et al., 2020).
-The nucleotide diversity of the polymorphic sites of the Bermuda petrel was higher than some non-endangered seabird species, such as the Black-footed albatrosses (Phoebastria albatrus) (Kuro-o et al., 2010) and the thick-billed murres (Uria lomvia and U. aalge) (Tigano, 2016), although lower than the diversity of the abundant Leach’s storm petrel (Hydrobates leucorhous) (Sin et al., 2021).
+The nucleotide diversity of the polymorphic sites of the Bermuda petrel was also higher than some non-endangered seabird species, such as the Black-footed albatrosses (Phoebastria albatrus) (Kuro-o et al., 2010) and the thick-billed murres (Uria lomvia and U. aalge) (Tigano, 2016), although lower than the diversity of the abundant Leach’s storm petrel (Hydrobates leucorhous) (Sin et al., 2021).
 Conversely, mitochondrial diversity for the Bermuda petrels was extremely low, with only one polymorphic site among 53 individuals.
-In fact, Bermuda petrels show the lowest nucleotide and haplotype diversity of the COI locus among seven endangered, Pterodroma species, some of which having undergone recent bottlenecks (Lawrence et al. 2016; Tizard et al. 2019).
-A conflicting signal between the mtDNA and ddRAD estimates of diversity might be due to the fact that the mtDNA, because of its smaller Ne, will track the demographic history of populations faster than will nuclear loci.
+In fact, Bermuda petrels show the lowest nucleotide and haplotype diversity of the COI locus among seven endangered, Pterodroma species, some of which having undergone recent severe bottlenecks (Lawrence et al. 2016; Tizard et al. 2019).
+A conflicting signal between the mtDNA and ddRAD estimates of diversity might be because the mtDNA, due to its smaller Ne, will track the demographic history of populations faster than will nuclear loci.
 The recency of the bottleneck (around 3.5 generations ago) as well as the short, estimated duration of the bottleneck (around 15 generations) and the remarkable population growth that followed, may have prevented a serious loss of genetic diversity in the nuclear genome.

 Both inferences of demographic history suggest a recent contraction from a larger ancestral population size.
 Stairway Plot results showed a clear prolonged population size decrease starting in the last 100 000 years ago, which coincides with the late Pleistocene, characterized by severe sea-level fluctuations due to global glaciation cycles.
 At that time, the Bermuda Islands endured a drastic area reduction during sea level highs (Harmon et al., 1978), which may have severely limited habitat availability for breeding Bermuda petrels.
 In fact, fossil records suggest the extinction of at least two other seabird species in Bermuda around that time: the Short-tailed Albatross Phoebastria albatrus and a species of shearwater Calonectris wingatei (Olson, 2008).
 Furthermore, the Stairway Plot analysis suggests a much sharper effective population size (Ne) decline, earlier than one might expect for a potential population bottleneck driven by the arrival of the first humans to Bermuda (Gehrman, 2012).
 However, this discrepancy might be explained by the fact that current methods of demographic inference based on the SFS derived from RADseq data may not provide accurate estimates of the timing of such recent demographic events (Santiago et al., 2020).
 This is related to the low number of coalescent events in a relatively short timeframe, particularly for species with high generation times like the Bermuda petrel.
-A drastic decline of the species could have started before human arrival due to other factors, such as environmental events, that were later compounded by human arrival to the islands.
-The steep Ne increase that follows the more recent bottleneck may not represent an actual population expansion.
+A drastic decline of the species could have started before human arrival due to other factors, such as environmental events, that were later compounded by the human arrival to the islands.
+The steep Ne increase that followed the more recent bottleneck may not represent an actual population expansion.
 Because the coalescence rate is very high during a genetic bottleneck, coalescence between lineages is almost null after the bottleneck ends (Hamilton, 2009).

 Lack of evidence of inbreeding and inbreeding depression